In Stock

 Wholesale Sales Only

-Raspberry Chilcotin (Rubus idaeus) is a must-have for any productive garden—easy to grow, generous with fruit, and bursting with flavour.
-This vigorous variety produces plump, glossy red berries with a rich, well-balanced flavour—sweet with a gentle tang—ideal for snacking straight from the cane or turning into homemade jams, desserts, and more.
-A dual cropper, it rewards you with a bountiful summer harvest, followed by a smaller second flush at the end of the season.
+Raspberry Chilcotin (Rubus idaeus) is a must-have for any productive garden.
+It’s easy to grow, generous with fruit, and bursting with flavour.
+This vigorous variety produces plump, glossy red berries with a rich, well-balanced taste that is sweet with a gentle tang.
+Ideal for snacking straight from the cane or transforming into homemade jams, desserts, and more, it’s a reliable performer.
+As a dual cropper, it offers a generous summer harvest followed by a smaller second flush at the end of the season.
 The canes have fewer thorns than many other berry varieties, making them easier to handle, harvest, and train.
-Chilcotin thrives in areas with a cool winter chill, making it perfect for cool, temperate, and arid climates.
-Grow it along a trellis, fence, or wire—or even in large pots—and enjoy reliable yields with less fuss.
-With its rich flavour and its lengthy fruiting period, Chilcotin is a standout choice for berry lovers.
+Chilcotin thrives in areas with a cool winter chill, making it well suited to cool, temperate, and arid climates.
+Grow it along a trellis, fence, or wire, or even in large pots, and enjoy reliable yields with minimal fuss.
+With its rich flavour and long fruiting season, Chilcotin is a standout choice for berry lovers.

 SKU: TCRASCHL002 Category: Tags: , ,